IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/2025-11-06_SOC-L1-Alert-Reporting.md

 My report would contain "**At 19:56**, **the host (DMZ-MSEXCHANGE-2013) (Windows Server 2012 R2)** executes sudden commands from C:\Windows\System32\cmd.exe under NT AUTHORITY\SYSTEM.
 Process cascades from w3wp.exe (IIS), to revshell.exe, to cmd.exe, indicating that the web server was likley the initial exploited vulnerability which led to a revershe shell being used.
 The invoked commands are consistent with characteristics such as reconnaissance for privilege escalation.
 Immediate containtment suggested."

+## Optional Fix

+**For simplicity**, grammarly suggests "At 19:56, DMZ-MSEXCHANGE-2013 showed anomalous command execution for domain discovery (whoami, net user, Get-ADUser, nltest), launched from cmd.exe with a parent revshell.exe and grandparent w3wp.exe, indicating likely web-based compromise and reverse-shell activity; immediate containment and evidence capture are required."

 ## Summary
 Analysis of process lineage showed that the IIS worker process (w3wp.exe) spawned an unsigned executable (revshell.exe) located in C:\Users\Public\, which in turn launched cmd.exe.
 This indicates a web exploitation chain leading to remote code execution and interactive command access.
 The grandparent relationship to w3wp.exe confirmed the initial access vector as a web server compromise.”

-## Optional Fix

-**For simplicity**, grammarly suggests "At 19:56, DMZ-MSEXCHANGE-2013 showed anomalous command execution for domain discovery (whoami, net user, Get-ADUser, nltest), launched from cmd.exe with a parent revshell.exe and grandparent w3wp.exe, indicating likely web-based compromise and reverse-shell activity; immediate containment and evidence capture are required."
+## ⚠️ Mistakes I Learned to Avoid:

+(This is from a previous report)
+- Vague on causality
+- Fix: explicitly tie the process lineage to a likely web exploit and state recommended next steps
+- Avoid passive language

 # 🧠 Practical Series of Events